kickstarter/android-oss/builds.md

 ## Build types

 There are two build types: `debug` and `release`.
-We'll typically be generating debug builds in local development.
+In local development we'll typically be generating debug builds.
 Release builds are for when we want to distribute the application to other users.
 The [Android Tools site](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Build-Types) has more on the difference between debug and release builds.